 .github/pull_request_template.md.
 It encourages all team members to describe their pull requests.
 It is also way easier to write when you have description field populated with a template.
 Here you can find a template that we use in one of our projects https://gist.github.com/weemanjz/a20ccb9f3f492b9bd21ab026a1d46353

 - DO use the language of suggestion instead of requirement.
-Instead of saying “You should do X instead”, say “Have you considered doing X?”
+Instead of saying “You should improve code quality by doing X instead”, say “Have you considered improving code quality by doing X?”

 - DO explain your suggestions.
-“I think X is better here because of Y and Z.”
+“I think X is better here because it helps in knowledge transfer and improving code quality.”

 - DON’T assume you know everything.
-“It’s my understanding that this widget should never frobnicate, and under these conditions it will - is this an exception?”
+“It’s my understanding that this widget should never frobnicate, and under these conditions it will - is this an exception that needs a code review?”

 - DO use inclusive language.
 “I believe we would be better off in the future if we built this like so.
-What do you think?” and “Maybe we should use X here instead?”
+What do you think about this better code review suggestion?” and “Maybe we should use X here instead for an effective code review?”